jen-fong/photo-gallery/README.md

 #### Windows

 If you are using windows, you will have to go into both folders separately and install packages there due to the postinstall script creating subshells.
+You can still run `npm start` in the main directory to run both servers in one terminal.

 ### Tests